What a shell is

 Thehx-selectdistinction

-The biggest hidden difference between the three is what<main>sets for
+The biggest hidden difference between the three is what the outlet element

 boost.html—hx-select="#page-content".
 Filters every response.
 Correct for boosted nav; silently discards fragment responses that don't contain#page-content.shell.html— nohx-select.
-Forms and fragment swaps land exactly wherehx-targetsays, with no filtering.app_shell_layout.html—hx-select="#page-content"on<main>plus per-linkhx-booston sidebar links.
+Forms and fragment swaps land exactly wherehx-targetsays, with no filtering.app_shell_layout.html—hx-select="#page-content"on its<main>outlet.
 Same boost contract asboost.html, plus persistent chrome.

-chirp check catches the mismatch via the select_inheritancerule when a
+chirp check flags this mismatch via the select_inheritancerule (a

 What is not a shell

-└── render INSIDE the outlet of whatever shell you extend
+not shells — they render inside the outlet of whatever shell you extend.

-If you mountchirp.docs in an app that extends app_shell_layout.html, the
+Mountchirp.docs in an app that extends app_shell_layout.htmland the docs

-docs sidebar lives inside the chirp-ui main outlet — not as a peer of the
+sidebar lives inside the chirp-ui main outlet — not as a peer of the chirp-ui

 <main id="main" tabindex="-1"